-One of the most high-profile projects in North Carolina, the I-40/440 project will reconstruct 11.5 miles of interstate along the southern leg of the Raleigh Beltline.
-Most of the roadway is more than 30 years old and is crumbling due to an alkali-silica reaction (ASR) between the aggregate and the cement.
-The design-build project will replace the pavement, as well as include minor widening, providing a safer surface.
+One of the most high-profile projects in North Carolina, the I-40/440 project reconstructed 11.5 miles of interstate along the southern leg of the Raleigh Beltline.
+Most of the roadway was more than 30 years old and crumbling due to an alkali-silica reaction (ASR) between the aggregate and the cement.
+The design-build project replaced the pavement and included minor widening, providing a safer surface.

-Teamed with Granite Construction, RS&H is serving as the prime design consultant and has provided several design innovations that will help to reduce costs and ease public concerns.
-One of the most significant design solutions includes replacing the recommended grass median with a median barrier section, which provides an additional third lane in each direction during construction to increase capacity and ease gridlock.
+Teamed with Granite Construction, RS&H served as the prime design consultant and provided several design innovations that helped to reduce costs and ease public concerns.
+One of the most significant design solutions included replacing the recommended grass median with a median barrier section, which provided an additional third lane in each direction during construction to increase capacity and ease gridlock.

 Although NCDOT had estimated a project cost of more than $190 million, the design-build team was able to shave more than $50 million from the project costs due to innovations and cost savings strategies.
-Ultimately, the project will be an improvement for motorists and will sustain this economic lifeline for the state.
+Ultimately, the project was an improvement for motorists and sustained this economic lifeline for the state.